 Techniques include discussing the positive and negative consequences of drug use, recognizing cravings early, identifying situations that might put one at risk for drug use, and developing coping strategies.
 To illustrate the importance of these techniques, imagine walking down a street.
 You see a trigger, such as a bar, and then you start thinking about alcohol.
 Next, you start craving alcohol, cannot get it out of your head, or feel like it is calling to you.
 Because a trigger is involved and there is a high association with drug use, this is a high-risk situation.
 As mentioned, CBT provides patients with tools to resist these cravings such as engaging in non-drug-related activity, thought-stopping, urge surfing and practicing mindfulness.

-In Cognitive Behavioral Therapy the patient also learns to recognize and change their distorted thoughts or beliefs, which can affect their understanding of themselves, their surroundings, and other people.
-To correct these perceptions, therapists use a questioning process to help patients understand their automatic thoughts and shift their thinking to be healthier.
+In Cognitive Behavioral Therapy, the patient also learns to recognize and change their distorted thoughts or beliefs, which can affect their understanding of themselves, their surroundings, and other people.
+To correct these perceptions, therapists use a questioning process to help patients understand their automatic thoughts and shift their thinking to a healthier perspective.
 For example, most emotional and behavioral reactions are learned.
-Therefore, CBT can help patients unlearn their unwanted reactions, and learn a new way to react.
-CBT focuses on the patient’s goals, and is structured to show the patient how to think or behave in ways to reach their goals.
-It helps individuals identify and unlearn their addictive behavior, replace it with healthy behavior, and progress towards recovery.
+Therefore, CBT can help patients unlearn their unwanted reactions and learn a new way to react.
+CBT focuses on the patient’s goals and is structured to show the patient how to think or behave in ways to reach their goals.
+It helps individuals identify and unlearn their addictive behavior, replace it with healthy behavior and progress towards recovery.